 We are a firm of solicitors in Coventry and we work on a nationwide basis.
 We are hugely experienced in a wide range of cases and claims and we are happy to do home visits if required.
 You will have an assigned medical negligence lawyer who will be in constant communication with you and will look after you at every step of the way.

 The first step is to get in touch with us.
-Our team are all legal professionals who are specialists in medical negligence and you can be sure that the information you share will be treated with the utmost confidence and sensitivity.
+Our team are all legal professionals who are specialists in medical negligence and you can be sure that the information you share will be treated totally confidentially and with the utmost sensitivity.
 We will spend time listening to you and asking questions to find out more about your particular situation.
 We will be able to assess whether you have a case and will let you know as quickly as possible.

 If your case is accepted we will explain to you what happens next.